peterhinch/micropython-async/v3/as_demos/monitor/README.md

 This is for anyone wanting to modify the code.
 Each ident is associated with two bytes, `0x40 + ident` and `0x60 + ident`.
-These are upper and lower case printable ASCII characters (aside from ident 0 which is `@` and the backtick character).
+These are upper and lower case printable ASCII characters (aside from ident 0 which is `@` paired with the backtick character).
 When an ident becomes active (e.g. at the start of a coroutine), uppercase is transmitted, when it becomes inactive lowercase is sent.

 The Pico maintains a list `pins` indexed by `ident`.
 Each entry is a 3-list
 comprising: